Device-Independent Quantum Key Distribution with Random Key Basis: Results and Discussion

 where $p_{s}:=p^2+(1-p)^2$ is the probability of having matching key bases, and $r_\infty$ is the secret fraction~\cite{scarani2009security}.
 The latter is given in terms of entropic quantities and reads

-where $h(x):=-x\log(x)-(1-x)\log(1-x)$ is the binary entropy function, $\l:=p^2/p_s$, $Q_{A_XB_Y}:=P(A_X\neq B_Y|X,Y)$ is the quantum bit error rate (QBER) for $X,Y$, and $E$ is Eve's quantum side-information gathered just before the error correction step.
+where $h(x):=-x\log(x)-(1-x)\log(1-x)$ is the binary entropy function, $\lambda :=p^2/p_s$, $Q_{A_XB_Y}:=P(A_X\neq B_Y|X,Y)$ is the quantum bit error rate (QBER) for $X,Y$, and $E$ is Eve's quantum side-information gathered just before the error correction step.
 Here, $Z=A_\Theta$ and $\Theta \in\{0,1\}$ is the random variable denoting Alice's basis choice conditioned on the event either $X=Y=0$ or $X=Y=1$.
+Moreover, $E$ refers to quantum side information possessed by Eve.
+Hence, Eve's knowledge is fully described by $E \Theta$.
 The second line in equation~\eqref{rinfy} is the amount of information leaked to Eve during the error correction step (decoding with side-information $\Theta$).

 The main challenge here is to put a reliable lower bound on the conditional von Neumann entropy $H(Z\vert E\Theta)$, which measures the amount of uncertainty Eve has about $Z$ given side-information $E\Theta$, using solely the observed CHSH violation, $S$.
 To this end, we employ a family of device-independent entropic uncertainty relations~\cite{berta,eureview2}, which we can solve efficiently and reliably using a short sequence of numerical computations.
-More specifically, we seek to establish weighted entropic inequalities of the form where $C^*(S)$ is a function of the observed CHSH violation, $S$.
-A proof sketch is outlined in the Methods section and the complete analysis is provided in the accompanied supplementary information.
+More specifically, we seek to establish weighted entropic inequalities of the form

+where $C^*(S)$ is a function of the observed CHSH violation, $S$.
+A proof sketch is outlined in the Methods section and the complete analysis is provided in the accompanied Supplementary Note 1.

 A commonly used noise model for benchmarking the security performance of different QKD protocols is the depolarising channel model~\cite{pironio,acin2007device,scarani2009security}.
 In this noise model, all QBERs are the same and related to the CHSH value $S$ via